webdetails/cbf2/README.md

 ### Definition and structure

-A project is built on top of a core image; but instead of being a clean install it's meant to replicate a real project's environment.
+A project is built on top of a core image.
+Instead of being a clean install it's meant to replicate a real project's environment.
 As a best practice, it should also have a well defined structure that can be stored on a VCS repository.

-Projects should be cloned / checked out in the _projects_ directory.
+Projects should be cloned / checked out in to the _projects_ directory.
 I recommend every project to be versioned in a different _git_ or _svn_ repository.
-Here's the structure I have:
+Here's the structure that I have:

 	pedro@orion:~/tex/pentaho/cbf2 (master *) $ tree  -l ./projects/
 	./projects/